-FDOT conducted extensive outreach to obtain input on the types of improvements to be considered along the corridor to support planned regional development within the vicinity of North Jones Loop Road and Punta Gorda Airport (PGD).
+The FDOT conducted extensive outreach to obtain input on the types of improvements to be considered along the corridor to support planned regional development within the vicinity of North Jones Loop Road and Punta Gorda Airport (PGD).
 The outreach included meetings/presentations with elected/appointed officials, City of Punta Gorda staff, Charlotte County staff, PGD staff, the Charlotte County-Punta Gorda Metropolitan Planning Organization (MPO) Committees and Board, and business stakeholders.
-The FDOT prepared a newsletter, website, and an online comment form to seek additional input from the general TAC DRAFT Meeting Minutes public.
-Based on all input received, the FDOT developed and evaluated the feasibility of various control options at intersections along the corridor and preliminary draft alternatives that included pedestrian/bicycle accommodations to meet future transportation demand.
+The FDOT prepared a newsletter, website, and an online comment form to seek additional input from the general public.
+Based on all input received, FDOT developed and evaluated the feasibility of various control options at intersections along the corridor and preliminary draft alternatives that included pedestrian/bicycle accommodations to meet future transportation demand.
 The preliminary alternatives were discussed and shared with various local agency stakeholders for comment.
-The FDOT is in the process of coordinating meetings with elected/appointed officials and business stakeholders to discuss concerns regarding the preliminary draft alternatives.
+FDOT was in the process of coordinating meetings with elected/appointed officials and business stakeholders to discuss concerns regarding the preliminary draft alternatives.

 Once the coordination/revision of the alternatives is complete, a feasibility study report will be compiled to document the recommended alternatives.
-Additional study information is available at the project website, North Jones Loop Road (CR768) Feasibility Study from Burnt Store Road (CR 765) to Piper Road, Charlotte County (swflroads.com).